How to create a symlink

 ln -s <source> <destination>

-Given the following directory structure:
+Given the directory structure:

 .